 Hey!
 My name is Kevin Mulcrone.

-I’m a Software Engineer at RADAR, a software and financial services company that is building products for our next financial system on top of the Bitcoin’s Lightning Network.
+I’m a Software Engineer interested in building products for our next financial system on top of Bitcoin.

 I taught myself how to program in high school so that I could launch The Perfect Level, an online marketplace that facilitated the sales of Halo 3 and Call of Duty 4 profiles between gamers.
 I made some money running that, but it was mostly just a way to justify the uncountable hours spent playing Halo 3 with my best friends to my mom.